 Simply place ground beans in to the super fine mesh stainless steel filter.
 Add cold water and leave overnight.
 Then pour and enjoy super smooth coffee.
 Pair with the best cold brew coffee beans for maximum flavor.

 And the jar?
-These heavy duty jars are renowned for their durability and you are unlikely to break it.
-Easy to clean and store, this is a good choice for off grid RV living.
+These heavy duty jars are renowned for their durability and they are hard to break.
+Easy to clean and store, this is a really good choice for off grid RV living.

 How To Choose The Best Motorhome Coffee Maker

-There are a number of considerations when choosing between the best coffee maker for RV travel options.
+There are a number of considerations when choosing the best coffee maker for RV travel.
+For this reason there is no one best choice and there are a few key factors that will help you choose.

 Do you travel off the grid or tend to stay and hook up at RV Parks?
 Electric coffee makers tend to brew a faster cup of coffee, but they need power to function.
 Do you do a bit of both?
 Many people opt to have two different coffee makers in the RV – one when on the grid and a backup when off the grid.